Medical Information Only. Always consult your healthcare provider before enrolling in any clinical trial.

 Interested in This Trial?

-The ClinicalTrials.gov registry entry for NCT07419373 describes a study currently listed as recruiting.
-It is categorized as Phase 2, which is the standard way researchers label where a study sits along the investigational pathway from early safety work through later efficacy and post-marketing evaluation.
-The registered enrollment target is 135 participants, a figure that helps gauge the scale of data the investigators plan to collect.
-The listed sponsor is Arisan Therapeutics, which has 2 total studies on file at ClinicalTrials.gov, and sponsors are the parties responsible for study design, oversight, and regulatory filings.
+The ClinicalTrials.gov registry entry for NCT07419373 describes a study currently listed as recruiting, categorized as Phase 2.
+The registered enrollment target is 135 participants, a figure that helps gauge the scale of data the investigators plan to collect, roughly in line with the 133-participant average among 30,622 other Phase 2 trials with a reported enrollment target.
+The listed sponsor is Arisan Therapeutics, which has 3 total studies on file at ClinicalTrials.gov.

 Frequently Asked Questions